Harttiella parva

-Harttiella parva is a species of catfish in the family Loricariidae.
-It is native to South America, where it is known only from a small forest creek in the Atachi Bakka Mountains in French Guiana.
-The species reaches 3.1 cm (1.2 inches) in standard length.
+Harttiella parva is a species of freshwater ray-finned fish sbelonging to the family Loricariidae, the suckermouth armored catfishes, and the subfamily Loricariinae, the mailed catfishes.
+This catfish is known only from a small forest creek in the Atachi Bakka Mountains in French Guiana.
+This species reaches a standard length of 3.1 cm.
 It was described in 2012 as part of a taxonomic review of members of the loricariid tribe Harttiini native to the Guianas.